Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: Statistical properties

-To further investigate the possible effect from stellar anisotropy, we follow the same practice and adopt the definition of the 3D anisotropy parameter under spherical symmetry~\citep{2008gady.book.....B}:
+To further investigate the possible effect from stellar orbital anisotropy, we follow the same practice and adopt the definition of the 3D anisotropy parameter under spherical symmetry~\citep{2008gady.book.....B}:

 where $\sigma_{\mathrm{r}}$, $\sigma_{\mathrm{\phi}}$ and $\sigma_{\mathrm{\theta}}$ are the velocity dispersion within the stellar half mass radius in the radial, azimuthal and polar directions, respectively. $\beta = 0$ corresponds to the isotropic case, $\beta > 0$ stands for radially biased orbits and $\beta < 0$ stands for tangentially biased orbits.
-In practice, we calculate $\beta$ for all the stellar particles enclosed within $R_{1/2}$, each particle weighted by its stellar mass.
+In practice, we calculate $\beta$ for all the stellar particles enclosed within a 3D aperture with radius of $R_{\mathrm{eff}}$, each stellar particle weighted by its mass.

 In Fig.~\ref{fig:gam_beta}, we show the $\gamma^{\prime}-\beta$ distribution for the IllustrisTNG ETGs (solid circles) at $z=0$, color-coded with their central velocity dispersion $\sigma_{\mathrm{e/2}}$.
 Over-plotted are observational data (red triangles with error bars) from \citet{2018MNRAS.476.4543B}, where $\beta$ came from applying the JAM modeling technique to the stellar kinematic data.
+We adopt the $\gamma^{\prime}$ and $\beta$ values of their model II where the dark matter halo is modeled by a gNFW profile and the stellar mass distribution is parametrized from the observed luminosity.
 The $\mathrm{ATLAS^{3D}}$ Survey employs an MGE (JAM) modeling method to obtain the inferred stellar mass from IFU spectroscopy~\citep{2013MNRAS.432.1862C}.
-Their model allows for non-zero stellar orbital anisotropy through adopting an anisotropy parameter $\beta = 0.25$~\citep{2008MNRAS.390...71C} (red dotted dashed line).
+They chose a fixed anisotropy parameter $\beta = 0.25$ (grey dotted dashed line) to infer the bulge fractions from 2D stellar kinematics, which represents the typical anisotropy parameter for early type galaxies~\citep{2008MNRAS.390...71C} .

-The IllustrisTNG ETGs have a mean anisotropy $\langle\beta\rangle = 0.205$ (blue solid line), and a scatter of $\sigma_{\beta} = 0.214$ (blue dashed lines), possessing radially biased stellar orbits typical for early type galaxies, also in good agreement with observations.
-In addition, the most massive galaxies with higher central velocity dispersions are radially anisotropic and have shallower density profiles, which corresponds to giant elliptical slow rotators.
+The IllustrisTNG ETGs have a mean anisotropy $\langle\beta\rangle = 0.226 \pm 0.008$ (blue solid line), and a scatter of $\sigma_{\beta} = 0.194$ (blue dashed lines), possessing radially biased stellar orbits typical for early type galaxies, also in good agreement with observations.
+The total power-law density slope $\gamma^{\prime}$ does not show significant correlation with $\beta$.
+The most massive galaxies with higher central velocity dispersions tend to have radially anisotropic and shallower density profiles, which corresponds to giant elliptical slow rotators.
 The opposite corresponds to lenticular fast rotators~\citep{2017ApJ...838...77L}.